espruino/Espruino/README.md

 * ST NUCLEO-F411RE - WORKING
 * ESP8266 - WORKING - Reasonably stable, but expect to find issues
 * Arduino (AVR) - NOT POSSIBLE due to the Hardward architecture of AVRs, even though it would fit into an ATMEGA2560.
 If `avr-gcc` ever gains an easy way to emulate Von Neumann architecture then it might be portable, but for now it isn't.
-* Arduino (ARM) - very doable, but no work has been done on this.

 Modification